Online Poisoning Attacks Against Data-Driven Predictive Control: Numerical experiments

-where \(\tilde{u}\) is the attacker's desired input trajectory, and \(\rho\in\mathbb{R}_+\) is the ratio between the norm of the attacking perturbation and the output measurements.
-In other words, the attacker aims to push the input trajectory computed by DPC towards \(\tilde{u}\) by adding a perturbation to the output data, where the perturbation-to-data ratio is upper bounded by \(\rho\).
+We construct the poisoning attack problem in \eqref{opt: poison} where function \(\psi(u)\) and set \(\mathbb{P}\) are chosen according to \eqref{eqn: psi P}.
 For the oscillating masses system, we choose \(\tilde{u}\) to be sinusoidal signals with unit amplitude and unit angular frequency; for the PyBullet quadrotor system, we choose \(\tilde{u}\) to be a velocity command in the positive \(y\) direction.